Charities Directorate of Canada: Information Collection

-The main activity of the CRA is the collection of the T3010 annual information return which describes the activities of all registered charities over the year.
+The main activity of the Canada Revenue Agency (CRA) is the collection of the T3010 annual information return, which describes the activities of all registered charities throughout the course of the year.
 The T3010 form also provides information to the public about registered charities' activities.

 The T1236 form, Qualified Donees Worksheet, provides detailed information about the money given from one registered charity to another.
+As of 2023, the government now also collects information through the T1441 for non qualified donnees.

 Information Publishing

-As of 2019, the Canadian Revenue Agency website provides a search function to the public to check the status Canadian charities in order to help individuals' donation decision making.
+As of 2019, the Canada Revenue Agency website provides a search function to the public to check the status of Canadian charities in order to help individuals' donation decision making.
 The contact information, activities, and financial information of all registered charities are available.

-There has also been a wave of modernization through the use of open data as a means of accountability, published in 2018 in the report "OPENING CANADA’S T3010 CHARITY INFORMATION RETURN DATA".
+Recently, accountability has been increased due to Canada’s commitment to open data, as noted in a 2018 report entitled "OPENING CANADA’S T3010 CHARITY INFORMATION RETURN DATA".